 The release of the 20 Civil War stamps marked the most extensive effort in the history of the U.S. Postal Service to review and verify the historical accuracy of stamp subjects.
 Each of the 16 individuals and four battles featured were chosen from a master list of 50 subjects, which included Presidents, generals, major battles, rank-and-file soldiers, women, African and Native Americans, and abolitionists.
 The goal of the U.S.P.S. was to show the wide variety of people who participated in the Civil War.

+Vowing to help other slaves escape, Tubman made nearly 20 trips back to Maryland.
+Called “Moses” by her people, after the biblical figure who led the Jews out of Egypt, she became the most famous “conductor” of the Underground Railroad.
 Although no exact number is known, it is estimated that during the 1850s she helped more than 300 slaves escape to freedom.
 Rewards for her capture once totaled about $40,000.
-Remarkably, she was never caught and never once during any of her rescue trips did anyone get left behind.
+Remarkably, she was never caught, and never once during any of her rescue trips did anyone get left behind.

 At the start of the Civil War, Tubman’s abolitionist friends urged the Union Army to utilize her skills and knowledge.
 She worked for a time as a cook, nurse, and teacher for liberated slaves in refugee camps.
 Then, in February 1863, Union officials granted her free passage wherever she wanted to go, an honor rarely bestowed upon a civilian.